HenryMarkle/sbf-cpp/README.md

 Each array opening tag is followed by a 8 bytes indicating the length (64-bit unsigned integer).
 Each opening/closing tag has a size of 1 byte.
 2 bytes are added to the size calculation to any data type.

+A table is a list of string/node pairs.
+The library does not account for duplicate keys.
+The library was literally written in a span of days, so there's nothing special about it.